okdarnoc/GPT_Proofreader/README.md

     return response.choices[0].message["content"]

-# Iterate through files, process them, and save the improved content
 for filename in os.listdir(source_dir):
     # we only want to process .txt files and those that haven't been processed yet or are unprocessable
     if filename.endswith('.txt') and filename not in processed_files and filename not in unprocessable_files: